RTEMS/rtems-docs/c-user/interrupt_manager.rst

     .. code-block:: c

         void rtems_interrupt_lock_release_isr(
             rtems_interrupt_lock         *lock,
-            rtems_interrupt_level level
+            rtems_interrupt_lock_context *lock_context
         );

 DIRECTIVE STATUS CODES:
     NONE

 DESCRIPTION:
     The interrupt status will remain unchanged.
 In SMP configurations, this directive releases an SMP lock.

 NOTES:
+    The lock context must be the one used to acquire the lock, otherwise the result is unpredictable.

-    This directive should be called from the corresponding interrupt service routine.
+    This directive is intended for device drivers and should be called from the corresponding interrupt service routine.

 .. raw:: latex